 For the full list of gigs and events, please visit The Forum website.
 Tel: 01325 363135.

-The new autumn season includes thrilling drama, a hand-picked selection of the world’s most dazzling musicals and some truly magical family shows, alongside household names gracing the Hippodrome stage (…read more).
+This season includes thrilling drama, a selection of the world’s most dazzling musicals and some magical family shows, alongside household names gracing the Hippodrome stage (…read more).

 Shows include: The Russian State Ballet & Orchestra of Siberia present four spectacular ballets with Coppelia, Sleeping Beauty, Swan Lake and The Nutcracker (23-26 January) and the spellbinding BalletBoyz return to Darlington with their new show Deluxe (5 March).
 ‘One night only’ appearances include Alan Titchmarsh (8 January), Sir Michael Parkinson (9 February) and Jools Holland (23 May).
 New shows added regularly – please check with the venue (…read more).